vyotsukura-gsa/srt-ui/README.md

 ```
 npm install -g @angular/cli@latest
 ```
+For more detailed instructions on setting up your local environment with Angular, go here: <https://angular.io/guide/setup-local>.
 ### Install Docker
 Install the Docker engine for various platforms by referring to the documentation here: [https://docs.docker.com/engine/install/]
 ### Install PostgreSQL